 Remember this: if the thought of discussing a sensitive subject has you fearing your spouse's reaction, you're losing focus.
 Your agenda should be to please God and speak the truth in love.
 If that's your goal, you won't hesitate to bring up the issues that are threatening the health of your marriage, regardless of the potential for conflict.

 If you need help putting these concepts into practice, don't hesitate to give our staff a call.
 Our counselors would be more than happy to discuss your situation with you over the phone.
 They can also provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
-You can contact our Counseling Department at this number.

 Communicating in a Meaningful Way: Gary Smalley offers ideas on what to do when your wife thinks you don't communicate well, and explains the six levels of communication.